 There are a couple of ways to start jOggPlayer

 Double click on the downloaded jOggPlayer.jar file.

 This works with "out of the box" with the windoze and Mac OS X Java VMs and UN*X and OS/2 if you have jar file associated with the java executable.

 Un*x/Linux - Shell jOggPlayer.sh and/or a joggplayer.desktop file

-- Windoze - Batch jOggPlayer.bat
+Windoze - Batch jOggPlayer.bat

-- Windoze NT - Batch jOggPlayer_Winnt.bat
+Windoze NT - Batch jOggPlayer_Winnt.bat

-- Mac OS X - jOggPlayer.OSX.command or jOggPlayer.term
+Mac OS X - jOggPlayer.OSX.command or jOggPlayer.term

-- OS/2 - Batch jOggPlayer.cmd or jOggPlayerJava2.cmd
+OS/2 - Batch jOggPlayer.cmd or jOggPlayerJava2.cmd

 OS/2 Java 2 - jOggPlayerJava2.cmd that runs it using the Java13 VM if you have both 1.1.8 and 1.3 JVM it installed.
 See the comments in the java2.cmd and jOggPlayerJava2.cmd file

 behind a firewall...